yeradis/stay_points.dart/README.md

 Example of meaningful locations can be: home, work, fruit shopping, dentist, gym, airport, etc

-Note that you will not receive those names, you will only get a list of stay-points (a coordinate with arrival and departure time)
+Note that you will not receive those names, you will only get a list of stay points (a coordinate with arrival and departure time)

 The idea is that you pass a full log of GPS data, then will iterate over the full path to extract candidate locations to form the cluster to create the stay point